Tourism in Bangkok: Shopping

 Thailand has a variety of shopping experiences, from street markets to world class luxury malls.
 Tourists have historically always preferred markets and bazaars to the other forms of shopping.
 The Chatuchak weekend market is one of the largest shopping destinations in Bangkok.
 Water markets are gradually disappearing, but remain strong tourist attractions as many tours are offered through the canals the markets are located on.

 Bangkok includes over 15 world class malls situated around Bangkok, many centered around Sukhumvit Road and Ploenchit-Ratchaprasong.
 There are approximately 25 shopping malls, 35 lifestyle shopping centers, 40 department stores, 55 superstores, and 1,100 convenience stores around Bangkok.

 Shopping in Bangkok is not limited to one or two major streets.
 There are many areas throughout Bangkok affording ample choices and easy access.
-The following is just a selection of some of the principal shopping areas.
+The following is a selection of some of the principal shopping areas.

 Phloen Chit-Ratchaprasong (เพลินจิต-ราชประสงค์): Top department stores and luxury shopping malls are concentrated in the area, namely Gaysorn Plaza, Isetan, Erawan Bangkok, Peninsula Plaza, all of which together make the largest shopping promenade in Bangkok.
 Furthermore, Central World Plaza and Narayana Phand Pavilion, host the official handicraft centre selling items from all parts of the country.
 Ratchaprasong intersection is the gateway to several shopping areas such as Phloen Chit-Sukhumvit, Siam Square-Mahboonkrong, Silom and Pratunam-Phetchaburi.

 Silom-Surawong-Patpong (สีลม-สุรวงศ์-พัฒพงษ์): Silom Road is the main artery of Bangkok's commercial heart and is paralleled by Surawong Road, while Patpong runs crosswise between the two.
 In addition to housing dozens of specialist shops and boutiques representing all the major buys, this area also boasts many branches of well-known retailers and several shopping plazas.
 Street stalls also abound, most notably at Patpong's famous night market.

 Pratunam-Phetchaburi (ประตูน้ำ-เพชรบุรี): A highlight in the district is Pratunam market, one of Bangkok's biggest centres for ready-to-wear clothing.

 MBK Center (มาบุญครอง): A shopping center and Siam Square (สยามสแควร์) area are targeted towards bargain shoppers.

 Local life

-To reach and approach the Bangkokian native people, walking around the cultural neighbourhood is a great idea.
+Approaching the Bangkokian native people is possible by walking around the cultural neighbourhood.
 These are some local and rich-in-culture neighbourhoods that offer a great experience for visiting Bangkok.